- Associate Professor of Aesthetic Studies at The University of Texas at Dallas

 - B.A.
 University of Tennessee, Knoxville, Art History, 1992

-Texas at Dallas.
-She lectures and teaches seminars on art and architectural history, theory, and criticism and media and new media theory.
-She is a scholarly writer and freelance curator and critic working both nationally and internationally.
-In January 2010, she stepped down from the position of Founding Director and Chief Curator of Centraltrak: The UT Dallas Artists Residency in order to complete her scholarly manuscript.
+When in full-session at the university, Terranova lectures and teaches seminars on art and architectural history, theory, and criticism, the history of biology in art and architecture, and media and new media theory.
+In January 2010, she stepped down from the position of founding director and curator of Centraltrak: The UT Dallas Artists Residency.